Blog

 These servers have PHI for hundreds to millions of patients, so when these skilled hackers — who are only getting better at what they do — get their hands on them, they leak this information out or sell it to the highest bidder.
 Some of this information includes Social Security numbers, birth dates, addresses and insurance information.

-Use a HIPAA compliance software tool to assist you in regular privacy and breach compliance checks.
+Solution: Use a HIPAA compliance software tool to assist you in regular privacy and breach compliance checks.
 Automate reminders to rotate encryption keys and certificates, and build a robust incident response plan with your IT team if any protocols are breached.
 Take necessary security measures, like encryption and deep-packet inspection firewalls that can block phishing or other malware attacks, to safeguard PHI.

 47% of healthcare data breaches come from hackers, and it is the responsibility of covered entities and business associates to take necessary security measures, like encryption and deep-packet inspection firewalls that can block phishing or other malware attacks, to safeguard PHI.
 If hacking occurs, the Office of Civil Rights (OCR) will look for proof that entities implemented proper safeguards to protect from hacking, so organizations must utilize a tool that enables year-round compliance.

 In 2021, employees were responsible for 39% of healthcare breaches, compared to 18% in other industries.
-This can occur in two different ways:

-Some employees will actively seek out PHI they are not authorized to view for personal motivations.
-Most commonly, this will involve snooping on celebrities or people they know.
 Staff may do this out of curiosity, spite or because a friend or relative asked them to.
 No matter their excuse, it’s unethical, but it still continues to happen.

 This problem is amplified when accounts are shared between physicians and their employees.
 Physician staff may use the Physician’s System user account, assuming they will not be held accountable for these activities.

-The first step in preventing staff misconduct is to hire only after thorough background checks, but sometimes even the most thoroughly vetted employees can mishandle patient information.
+Solution: The first step in preventing staff misconduct is to hire only after thorough background checks, but sometimes even the most thoroughly vetted employees can mishandle patient information.
 To avoid violations, implement policies and procedures with annual HIPAA Security training enforcing unique User IDs, passwords, passcodes, user ID codes and/or clearance levels to discourage employees from accessing patient files they’re not authorized to see.

 4. Improper Filing and Disposing of Documents